Druidry (modern)

-While modern Druidry has spread rapidly across the globe, Druids do not proselytize, and 74% of world Druids actively work to keep their spiritual practices private.

 Definition

-Modern Druidry derives its name from the magico-religious specialists of Iron Age Western Europe who were known as druids.
-There is no real historical continuity between the druids of Iron Age Europe and modern Druids.
-However, some Druids nevertheless regard modern Druidry as a genuine continuation of the practices of the Iron Age druids.
+Modern Druidry derives its name from the Celtic magico-religious specialists of Iron Age Western Europe, known as Druids.
+There is no real historical continuity between the Druids of Iron Age Europe and modern Druids.
+However, some Druids nevertheless regard modern Druidry as a genuine continuation of the practices of the Iron Age Druids.

-Some 18th century sources like Iolo Morganwg fabricated what he claimed were early Welsh literary sources and traditions that supposedly dated to the prehistoric Druids.
-Gorsedd, one of the 18th century traditions that were founded by Morganwg, became part of the National Eisteddfod of Wales festival.
-The concerns of modern Druidry—which include healing the planet and seeking connections with the natural world—are likely very different from those of the Iron Age societies in which the original druids lived.
-Other 18th century fabrications like the Fragments of Ancient Poetry published by James Macpherson between 1760 and 1763.
-The poems were hugely popular; they were read by many of the notable figures of the period, including Voltaire, Napoleon and Thomas Jefferson, and quality of the poetry inspired contemporary comparisons with Homer.
-Though attributed to the ancient semi-legendary poet Ossian, the works are believed to have been composed by a wistful Macpherson seeking to recreate the oral traditions of Scotland.
+The 18th-century figure Iolo Morganwg fabricated what he claimed were early Welsh literary sources and traditions that supposedly dated to the prehistoric Druids.
+Gorsedd, one of the 18th-century traditions that Morganwg founded, became part of the National Eisteddfod of Wales festival.
+The concerns of modern Druidry, which include healing the planet and seeking connections with the natural world, are likely very different from those of the Iron Age societies in which the original Druids lived.
+Another 18th-century fabrication is the Fragments of Ancient Poetry, which was published by James Macpherson between 1760 and 1763.
+The poems were hugely popular; they were read by many of the notable figures of the period, including Voltaire, Napoleon, and Thomas Jefferson, and the quality of the poetry inspired contemporary comparisons with Homer.
+Although attributed to the ancient, semi-legendary poet Ossian, the works are believed to have been composed by a wistful Macpherson seeking to recreate Scotland's oral traditions.

-Everything presently known about the Iron Age druids derives from archaeological evidence and Greco-Roman textual sources, rather than material produced by these druids themselves.
-Due to the scarcity of knowledge about the Iron Age druids, their belief system cannot be accurately reconstructed.
-Some Druids incorporate everything that is known about Iron Age druids into their practices.
-However, as noted by Irish contemporary paganism scholar, Jenny Butler, the historical realities of Iron Age religion are often overlooked by Druids in favour of "a highly romanticised version".
+Everything presently known about the Iron Age Druids derives from archaeological evidence and Greco-Roman textual sources, rather than material produced by these Druids themselves.
+Due to the scarcity of knowledge about the Iron Age Druids, their belief system cannot be accurately reconstructed.
+Some Druids incorporate everything that is known about Iron Age Druids into their practices.
+However, as noted by Irish contemporary paganism scholar Jenny Butler, the historical realities of Iron Age religion are often overlooked by Druids in favour of "a highly romanticised version".

-Many Druids believe that the practices of the Iron Age druids should be revived and modified to meet current needs.

-In Ireland, some Druids have claimed that because the island was never conquered by the Roman Empire, the Iron Age druids survived here and their teachings were passed down hereditarily until modern times, at which modern Druids can reclaim them.
-Some Druids claim that they can channel information about the Iron Age druids.
+Many Druids believe that the practices of the Iron Age Druids should be revived and modified to meet current needs.
+In Ireland, some Druids have claimed that because the island was never conquered by the Roman Empire, the Iron Age Druids survived there and their teachings were passed down hereditarily until modern times, allowing modern Druids to reclaim them.
+Some Druids claim that they can channel information about the Iron Age Druids.